damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Consider just sharing web browser window so the audience isn’t distracted by notes or other windows.
 > * Go to 'Displays' settings, Resulution: Scaled, Larger text
 > * Open this page on an Ipad that has screen lock disabled.
-> * Have a Terminal window ready, open to the `kubernetes-gitlab-demo` clone.
+> * Have a Terminal window ready, open to the `kubernetes-gitlab-demo` directory you have just cloned.
 >   * Before the demo, run `gcloud auth application-default login`, saving you time from doing this in the middle of the demo.

 ## Install GitLab itself